dokku/dokku-nats/README.md

-nats:clone <name> <new-name>  NOT IMPLEMENTED nats:connect <name>           NOT IMPLEMENTED nats:create <name>            Create a nats service with environment variables nats:destroy <name>           Delete the service and stop its container if there are no links left nats:enter <name> [command]   Enter or run a command in a running nats service container nats:export <name> > <file>   NOT IMPLEMENTED nats:expose <name> [port]     Expose a nats service on custom port if provided (random port otherwise)
+nats:clone <name> <new-name>  NOT IMPLEMENTED nats:connect <name>           NOT IMPLEMENTED nats:create <name>            Create a nats service with environment variables nats:destroy <name>           Delete the service, delete the data and stop its container if there are no links left nats:enter <name> [command]   Enter or run a command in a running nats service container nats:export <name> > <file>   NOT IMPLEMENTED nats:expose <name> [port]     Expose a nats service on custom port if provided (random port otherwise)